It is with

 So, yeah, we might have to come up with some new superlatives for this book.
 Backbreaking-est?
 Punishing-est?
 Surpassing-est?
 Faulkner-iest?

-Let’s keep working on it in our spare time.
+I’ll keep working on it in my abundant free time.

 Remember what I said about the Epic But?
 Well, some Epic Buts are more predictable than others.
 I’d pretty much resigned myself to my Epic Struggle with Faulkner after The Sound and the Fury and Absalom Absalom!, only to receive another curveball to the face—another Epic But—in the form of Light in August.

 Far from being another trek through the word jungles that flourished in Faulkner’s fertile mind, Light in August (1932) was more of a stroll through the countryside—pleasant, fresh, and invigorating.
 Sure, it’s about the decapitation of an abolitionist woman and the manhunt for her killer.
 But it’s also a love story, a study of race and identity, a Southern gothic influenced by history and mystery, and—most importantly—highly accessible in terms of style (at least, compared with Faulkner’s other novels).

 It’s the only one out of all four novels (Faulkner appears more often than any other author on The List) that I actively enjoyed, if only because it felt less like a hammer to the skull.
 It left me, in fact, to wonder if Faulkner thought it best for the two of us to apologize, shake hands like gentlefolk, and call time on our by-now-lukewarm rivalry.

 But just to be safe, I kept one wary eye on him.